digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    Otherwise, the current submission shall be rejected.
    The period is specified either as a :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` or as a :ref:`deduplication offset <com.daml.ledger.api.v1.Commands.deduplication_offset>` (inclusive).

 #.
+The :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` is chosen by the application to identify a specific submission.
-The :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` progapates into the completion events so that the application can correlate specific submissions to specific completions.
+   It is included in the corresponding completion event so that the application can correlate specific submissions to specific completions.
    An application should never reuse a submission ID.

 The ledger may arbitrarily extend the deduplication period specified in the submission, even beyond the maximum deduplication time specified in the :ref:`ledger configuration <ledger-configuration-service>`.